Zytronium/AirBnB_clone_v4/README.md

-# AirBnB Clone - The Console
+# AirBnB clone - Web dynamic
-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
-The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
-A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+The console is the fourth and final segment of the AirBnB Clone project at Holberton/Atlas School that has collectively covered fundamental concepts of higher level programming.
+The goal of AirBnB Clone project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
+In this segment, we make the website able to load objects from the client side using the RESTful API created in the last segment, which provided a communication interface between the front-end and the data (to retrieve, create, delete, and update them).

+The below information is mostly for the console created in the first segment of this project.

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)